REIR-Group2016/S5---BURROWS-WHEELER-COMPRESSION/packet/readme.txt

  *  sentence explaining what each of you contributed.
  *****************************************************************************/

+Me and my partner did together the BurrowsWheeler class.
+Raquelita implemented CSA and MTF

 /******************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback